disq-bio/disq/README.md

 protect against regions with very high coverage (oversampling) since it specifies genomic regions, not file regions.

-For writing BAM, it is possible to write `.sbi` indexes at the same time as writing the BAM file.
+For writing BAM, `.bai` and`.sbi` indexes may optionally be created at the same time as writing the BAM file.
+Indexes are not created by default, and have to be explicitly enabled.

 For reading CRAM, if there is a `.crai` index then it is used to find record boundaries.
 Otherwise, the whole CRAM file is efficiently scanned to read container headers so that record boundaries can be found.

 SAM files and VCF files are split using the usual Hadoop file splitting implementation for finding text records.

+For writing BGZF-compressed VCF, a tabix (`.tbi`) index may optionally be created at the same time as writing the VCF file.
+Indexes are not written by default, and have to be explicitly enabled.

-Writing `.bai`, `.crai`, and `.tabix` indexes is not possible at present.
+Writing `.crai` indexes is not possible at present.
 These can be generated using existing tools, such as htsjdk/GATK/ADAM.

 ### Intervals